 The model chooses four individual stocks from the NASDAQ 100 stock index.
 So depending on what stocks are in the NASDAQ 100, the stock rotation formula might include the new ones.

 'The Sortino ratio measures the risk-adjusted return of an investment asset, portfolio, or strategy.
 It is a modification of the Sharpe ratio but penalizes only those returns falling below a user-specified target or required rate of return, while the Sharpe ratio penalizes both upside and downside volatility equally.
 Though both ratios measure an investment's risk-adjusted return, they do so in significantly different ways that will frequently lead to differing conclusions as to the true nature of the investment's return-generating efficiency.
 The Sortino ratio is used as a way to compare the risk-adjusted performance of programs with differing risk and return profiles.
-In general, risk-adjusted returns seek to normalize the risk across programs and then see which has the higher return unit per risk.'Which means for our asset as example:
+In general, risk-adjusted returns seek to normalize the risk across programs and then see which has the higher return unit per risk.'Applying this definition to our asset in some examples:

 'The Ulcer Index is a technical indicator that measures downside risk, in terms of both the depth and duration of price declines.
 The index increases in value as the price moves farther away from a recent high and falls as the price rises to new highs.
 The indicator is usually calculated over a 14-day period, with the Ulcer Index showing the percentage drawdown a trader can expect from the high over that period.
-The greater the value of the Ulcer Index, the longer it takes for a stock to get back to the former high.'Which means for our asset as example:
+The greater the value of the Ulcer Index, the longer it takes for a stock to get back to the former high.'Applying this definition to our asset in some examples:

-'The Average Drawdown Duration is an extension of the Maximum Drawdown.
-However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
+'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Using this definition on our asset we see for example: